samuelfrann/samuelfrann/README.md

 ## 👋 Hi there!
 I'm Samuel

-I'm a Mechatronics Engineer with growing expertise in Machine Learning.
+I'm a Mechatronics Engineer applying Machine Learning to real-world problems.
 Passionate about automation, automation and artificial intelligence and exploring how these technologies can be applied to provide practical solutions to real world problems.
 <!--
 **samuelfrann/samuelfrann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: